Lateralization of brain function: Misconceptions

 The concept of "right-brained" or "left-brained" individuals is considered a widespread myth which oversimplifies the true nature of the brain's cerebral hemispheres.
-Proof leading to the "mythbuster" of the left-/right-brained concept is increasing as more and more studies are brought to light.
-Harvard Health Publishing includes a study from the University of Utah in 2013, that exhibited brain scans revealing similarity on both sides of the brain, personality and environmental factors aside.
+According to this view, traits associated with intuition and creativity are located in the right side of the brain, while traits associated with rationality are located in the left hemisphere.
 Although certain functions show a degree of lateralization in the brain—with language predominantly processed in the left hemisphere, and spatial and nonverbal reasoning in the right—these functions are not exclusively tied to one hemisphere.
+A study from the University of Utah in 2013 found that brain scans revealed similarity on both sides of the brain, personality and environmental factors aside.

 Terence Hines states that the research on brain lateralization is valid as a research program, though commercial promoters have applied it to promote subjects and products far outside the implications of the research.
 For example, the implications of the research have no bearing on psychological interventions such as eye movement desensitization and reprocessing (EMDR) and neurolinguistic programming, brain-training equipment, or management training.